jonnonz1/nz-statute-book/acts/public/1980/family-proceedings-act-1980.md

 Where any person by whom maintenance is payable under 2 or more maintenance orders makes any payment of part only of the total amount for the time being payable under those orders, the amount of the payment shall be deemed to have been apportioned in the proportions that the amounts payable under the several orders bear to the total amount payable under all of those orders.

 ### 99 Discharge, variation, and suspension of maintenance orders
-(1) Where a Family Court or a District Court is satisfied that it ought to do so having regard to the principles of maintenance set out in sections 62 to 66 and in section 81, the court may from time to time, in respect of any maintenance order, make any of the following orders:
+(1) Where the Family Court or the District Court is satisfied that it ought to do so having regard to the principles of maintenance set out in sections 62 to 66 and in section 81, the court may from time to time, in respect of any maintenance order, make any of the following orders:
   (a) an order discharging the maintenance order:
   (b) an order varying or suspending the maintenance order:
   (c) an order temporarily suspending the maintenance order, as to the whole or any part of the money ordered to be paid: